Jeffery2534/school_system_backend/README.md

 Environment Setting

 For EXE Version
-Operating System: Windows 10, Windows 11
+Operating System: Windows 10 or later.

 For Web Version
 Require any web browser.